 LEVEL 2

-A higher level of competition, held Short Course (in a 25m pool) for which minimum entry times are required (i.e. swimmers need to be faster than the minimum entry times to enter the meet).
+A higher level of competition, held Short Course or Long Course pool for which minimum entry times are required (i.e. swimmers need to be faster than the minimum entry times to enter the meet).

 LEVEL 1